 Well, some plastic carboys have handles, but even those can be a bit flimsy.
 If you do plan on moving your filled carboy—say you live in a crowded apartment where you find yourself having to move it multiple times during fermentation—I would recommend getting a carboy handle.

 These handles clamp onto glass carboys and allow for a much easier moving process.
-Here are our recommendations for the best carboy handles on the market.

 My Vote for Best Beer Carboy